 Does auto insurance cover vehicle theft?

-Auto insurance does cover vehicle theft, but only if you have comprehensive auto insurance.
-Comprehensive insurance is usually cheap, with rates starting as low as $13 per month, and it covers theft, including damage caused by thieves, and the cost to replace your vehicle if it can’t be recovered.
+Auto insurance can cover vehicle theft, but only if you carry comprehensive auto insurance.
+Comprehensive coverage is usually affordable, with rates starting as low as $12 per month.
+It helps pay for theft, damage caused by thieves, and the cost to replace your car if it can’t be recovered.

 secured lock Secured with SHA-256 Encryption